EECS-NTNU/hilp/Readme.md

 As explained in the paper, it can happen that solving fully to optimalities of 1.0 can extreme amounts of compute, without yielding any useful design insights.
 We therefore advise to use a timer when invoking the solver, e.g., `timeout 4h` to gather initial results, and then analyze whether or not it makes sense to continue.

+For examples 2 and 3, follow the same steps as shown for example 1.

 ### Example 2: Bandwidth Limiting a GPU (CPUs and GPU SoC).
 This example shows how to sweep the memory bandwidth constraint and view its effects on a SoC comprising both CPUs and GPUs.
 We reccommend using a system with 32GB of RAM to run this example.
 Expect execution to a 0.9 optimality gap to take several hours.